 One main task of health economists is to conduct economic and impact analysis of health issues, health care interventions and health policies.
 Four standard tools employed for this purpose are cost-of-illness studies, cost-effectiveness analysis, cost-benefit analysis, and programme evaluation.
 This module introduces the candidate to these analytical methodologies, using appropriate examples to illustrate their application, interpretation and policy relevance [15 credits].

 Research Report in Health Economics:

 This module represents the prescribed research component of the Master of Commerce in the field of Health Economics.
 The module requires the candidate to identify a suitable research topic in the domain of Health Economics and to develop a research proposal with the support of a dedicated supervisor(s).
 Based on this research proposal, the candidate is required to undertake an independent piece of Health Economics research that makes a contribution to the field of study [90 credits].

-Microeconomics A; Applied Econometrics [15 credits each].
+Applied Econometrics*; Introduction to Applied Econometrics* [15 credits each].